SniprSR/KatamMulti/README.md

 **P2**
     Tutorial.
 Follow P1 to the gate room to help them out, then go to the end of the wheel mix room so the Tutorial can be completed
-    2. Go ahead in the rainbow route to grab Missile, then wait for P1
+    1. Go ahead in the rainbow route to grab Missile, then wait for P1
-    3. Once called by P1, go up to make your way to candy Constellation
-    4. Make your way to Master and Crazy Hands
+    2. Once called by P1, go up to make your way to Candy Constellation.
+Then make your way to Master and Crazy Hands
-    5. Go right from Rainbow Switch to make your way to Kracko
+    3. Go right from Rainbow Switch to make your way to Kracko
-    6. Go right from Deep Carrot switch to grab wheel and Defeat Wiz
+    4. Go right from Deep Carrot switch to grab wheel and Defeat Wiz
-    7. Go right from the Early Radish door and Defeat Moley
+    5. Go right from the Early Radish door and Defeat Moley
     Finish.
 Wait at the Early Radish door with stone until P1 is finished